httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

    whether the message is a request or response and how subsequent sections are formatted; see {{framing}}.

-2. For a response, any number of informational responses, each consisting of an informational status code and header section.
+2. For a response, zero or more informational responses.
+Each informational response consists of an informational status code and header section.

 3. Control data.
 For a request, this contains the request method and target.
    For a response, this contains the status code.